True Spies Episode 40: Mandela’s Spy

 BRADLEY STEYN: This unhinged me.
 I got angry.
 I lost it.
 I couldn't believe that he had only spent four years in jail.
 I decided to go and speak to my dad and seek his counsel.
 My dad could always talk me off the ledge and calm me down.
 I happened to go see my dad unexpectedly.
 He didn't know that I was going to be there.
 But I guess somebody else knew I was going to be there.

 NARRATOR: When Bradley walked into the tailor’s shop in Pretoria where his father worked he was busy with a customer.

 BRADLEY STEYN: My father was working on this very elegant and sophisticated-looking black man who was old, very stoic, didn't say much.
 Just smiled kindly and warmly as my dad was pinning the suit on his, the bottom of his legs, and on his cuffs.
 My dad waved me over and he told me to come over.
-I embraced him and I hugged him and the customer got off this little stool and he shook my hand and he said: ‘Hello Bradley, how are you?’
+I embraced him and I hugged him and the customer got off this little stool and he shook my hand and he said: “Hello Bradley, how are you?”
 I was taken aback.
 I got nervous.
-I thought perhaps this is a trap.
-I thought perhaps I have now got too deep.
+I thought perhaps this was a trap.
+I thought perhaps I had now got in too deep.

 NARRATOR: Bradley was taking his first steps in an unfamiliar world.
 A world in which no one is quite what they seem.
 A world where a casual meeting turns out to have been deliberately planned.
 A world in which it’s easy to lose orientation.
 Imagine how that might feel.
 Then the elegant elderly gentleman said something else.